Centrelink is a government agency that provides income support and other assistance to older Australians.

 What is an Assets & Income Assessment?

-The Assets & Income Assessment is the second vital step in the aged care entry process for most families.
+An Assets & Income Assessment is a vital step in the aged care entry process for most families.
+This assessment is required if you want to access subsidised aged care services, without having to pay maximum fees.

-Detailed financial information is provided to Centrelink or the Department of Veterans Affairs (DVA).
+As part of the assessment, you must provide detailed financial information to Centrelink or the Department of Veterans Affairs (DVA).

-The outcome of this assessment should be completed prior to someone entering permanent residential aged care.
-If not done prior to entry, the potential resident may be charged the maximum level of fees.
+It’s important to complete this assessment BEFORE entering permanent residential aged care.
+If it is not completed prior to entry, the potential resident may be charged the maximim level of fees.

-Which form do we have to fill out?
+Which form do you need to fill out?

 Currently Receiving A Pension

-This section applies if the potential aged care resident is currently receiving some form of Australian Government Pension (e.g. Aged Pension, Service or Disability Support Pension).
+This section applies if the potential aged care resident is currently receiving some form of Australian Government Pension (e.g. Aged Pension, Service or Disability Support Pension) or support payment.

 Form SA485 can be downloaded by clicking here: https://www.humanservices.gov.au/individuals/forms/sa485